-Concrete expansion joints are important to install on stationary objects that your concrete will be up against.
+It's important to install concrete expansion joints on stationary objects the concrete is up against.
 Some examples of such stationary structures are: a house, a building or deck posts.
-If you do not install expansion joints on permanent objects, you will risk damaging the concrete or the permanent structure the concrete is up against.
-There needs to be a source of movement because of the freeze/thaw cycle that is common in environments such as Minnesota.
+If expansion joints aren't installed, there's a risk of damage to the concrete or the structure the concrete parallels.
+The expansion joint buffers any movement caused by the freeze/thaw cycle common in environments such as Minnesota.

 Does pouring your own concrete sound too complicated?
 If so, and you live in the Minneapolis and surrounding suburbs area, request a quote on your project.

 City of Minneapolis Licensed and Bonded #L303 50576